 There might only be one Nightmare in the game, but it’s an enemy you don’t want to stumble upon.
 This behemoth of black tendrils will almost certainly kill you given half a chance, and spends the entire game searching you out.
 Because it’s a Typhon, it’s can track you down more successfully the more neuromods you use.
 So try not pump too many superpowers into your eyeballs.

-Oh my goodness, there are a lot of these.
+Goodness gracious, there are a lot of these.
 First off, the official gameplay trailer, which comes in two flavours - male and female - both posted below.

 Here's a spoiler-ific run through the first 35 minutes of the game.

-This trailer is a quick blast through all the neuromods and their origins in Prey lore.
+Here's a quick blast through all the neuromods and their origins in Prey lore.

 Is Prey a sequel?